benradian/ratalert/README.md

 # ratalert
-A simple program for Debian-like systems that detects Remote Access Trojans
+A very basic program for Debian-like systems that detects Remote Access Trojans